-Policy 1: Provide standard sidewalks along both sides of all new road construction within the Developed and Developing Tiers.

-Policy 2: All road frontage improvements and road capital improvement projects within the Developed and Developing Tiers shall be designed to accommodate all modes of transportation.
-Continuous sidewalks and on-road bicycle facilities should be included to the extent feasible and practical.

-Policy 4: Develop bicycle-friendly roadways in conformance with the latest standards and guidelines, including the 1999 AASHTO Guide for the Development of Bicycle Facilities.

-Policy 5: Evaluate new development proposals in the Developed and Developing Tiers for conformance with the complete streets principles.
+- Policy 1: Provide standard sidewalks along both sides of all new road construction within the Developed and Developing Tiers. - Policy 2: All road frontage improvements and road capital improvement projects within the Developed and Developing Tiers shall be designed to accommodate all modes of transportation.
+Continuous sidewalks and on-road bicycle facilities should be included to the extent feasible and practical. - Policy 4: Develop bicycle-friendly roadways in conformance with the latest standards and guidelines, including the 1999 AASHTO Guide for the Development of Bicycle Facilities. - Policy 5: Evaluate new development proposals in the Developed and Developing Tiers for conformance with the complete streets principles.

 Dedication of 40 feet from center line, as shown on the plan, is adequate to support the bicycle lane, per the MPOT recommendations.
-Staff recommend that a bicycle lane is installed, along the subject property's frontage of Brooklyn Bridge Road, and that it be shown on subsequent applications.
+A bicycle lane shall be installed, along the subject property's frontage of Brooklyn Bridge Road, and shown on subsequent applications.